 There are special teething gels that you can use to help reduce the pain.
 There are some that contain a mild analgesic (painkiller).
 You can apply the gel using your finger, and gently massage it onto your baby's gums.

 Teething rings can also help to soothe your baby.
 Certain teething rings can be cooled in the fridge, which may help.
-But, as teething pains can vary, it is best to check with your dentist or health visitor.
+But, as teething pains can vary, it is best to check with your dental team or doctor.

-It is best to discuss this with your dentist first, but you could take your baby to your own routine check-ups.
+It is best to discuss this with your dental team first, but you could take your baby to your own routine check-ups.
 This can help the baby to get used to the surroundings.
-Your dentist will be able to offer advice and prescribe medicines for teething pains, and will be happy to answer any questions you may have.
+Your dental team will be able to offer advice and prescribe medicines for teething pains, and will be happy to answer any questions you may have.
 The baby's own check-ups can start any time from about 6 months or from when the teeth start to appear.

 Breast milk is the best food for babies, and it is recommended that you just give your baby breast milk during the first six months of its life.